 By Lemma \ref{lemma_hahn_ridder}, the last derivative exists and is equal to zero at $\theta =\theta _{0}$.
 We deal with the rest three derivatives in ( \ref{pop_moment_decomposition_app}) one at a time.
-Consider the first derivative.$\ $Under Condition (a.iii) and Condition (b) with $\ell =0$ of the lemma, we have
+Consider the first derivative.$\ $Under Assumption \ref{Assumption_T2}(a.iii) and (b) with $ \ell =1$, we have